TritonDataCenter/sdcadm/docs/index.md

 ## sdcadm self-update

 Find the latest `sdcadm` image in updates.joyent.com, download it and install.

+It's always recommendable to run `sdcadm self-update` before to perform any sdcadm upgrade operation, specially because there could be critical bugfixes published since the last time sdcadm itself was updated.

 ## sdcadm update